europer/Logitech-G29-Load-Cell/README.md

 Mean when the ESP32 send a DAC with the bit 170 and 169 we would get 50% break load, without the linearization the program would send out (147+227)/2 = 187 to DAC.
 If we look at Pic.
 5 this would result into approx. 37% breaking and not 50%.

-The program calculate out of 10 how many times it must be lower and upper so that the task (FreeRTOS) to "simulate" a PWM between 2 DAC signal.
+The program calculates out of 10 how many times it must be lower and upper so that the task (FreeRTOS) to "simulate" a PWM between 2 DAC signal.
 In this case it would be 8 times 170 and 1 time 169 due to rounding.
-If there is no new update from the load cell or/and the load value is the same it will just loop and loop this values until new values comes in.
+If there is no new update from the load cell or/and the load value is the same it will just loop and loop these values until new values comes in.
 Since this task operate without interference there are no timer since the task will be relative constant in time and performance.
 Later in text you can see a short video from the oscilloscope and simulate a sinus curve and we will see that for this application is more the good enough.